borisdev/bertopic-easy/README.md

 # BERTopic Easy

-The purpose of this library is to reduce development time needed to cluster documents into topics.
+The purpose of this library is to reduce development time needed to cluster documents into topics, at least for your prototype.

 > [!CAUTION]
 > This library is in early development.
 It is not ready for production use.